ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/transitionRadiation.rst

     namespace SI
     {
-        // z position of the foil to calculate transition radiation at
+        // y position of the foil to calculate transition radiation at
         // leave at 0 for no virtual particle propagation constexpr float_64 foilPosition = 0.0;
     }